d-lim/d-lim.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 Therefore, both Decision Tree Regressor and Random Forest Regressor from sklearn packages will be used.

 To adopt regression models the following steps are carried out:
 1. Conduct GridSearchCV for best minimum samples to split
 2. Use Decision Tree Regressor with best parameter found to train validate
 3. Use Random Forest Regressor with best parameter found above  to train validate

-DecisionTreeRegressor hyperparameter, minimum samples requried a split is chosen to grid search upon to determine how many coordinates should fall in a rectilinear boundary.
+The hyperparameter of the Decision Tree Regressor, minimum samples requried for a split, is chosen to grid search upon to determine how many coordinates should fall in a rectilinear boundary.
 Values 80, 100, 150, 250, 500 are chosen as split criteria.

 After gridsearch, best min samples split value is 100.
 Performance of the decision tree model is evaluated using the validation which resulted in an evaluation score of 2.26km.